dggcrypt/ETH-Dapp/README.md

 ## 🌟 Features

-- **Easy Wallet Connection**: Connect your MetaMask wallet with just one click
+- **Easy Wallet Connection**: Connect your MetaMask wallet
 - **Real-time Balance**: See your ETH balance instantly
 - **Network Switching**: Easily switch between different Ethereum networks:
   - Ethereum Mainnet
   - Goerli Testnet
   - Sepolia Testnet
-- **Dark/Light Mode**: Easy on the eyes with a theme toggle that lets you switch between dark and light modes
+- **Dark/Light Mode**: Easy on the eyes with a theme  that lets you switch between dark and light modes
-- **Responsive Design**: Looks great on both desktop and mobile

 ## 🚀 Getting Started